 The following table presents our summary consolidated financial and other data.
 Our consolidated financial statements as of and for the years ended December 31, 2016 and 2017 were audited by our independent auditor, PricewaterhouseCoopers, Hong Kong Certified Public Accountants.
-Our consolidated financial statements as of and for the six months ended June 30, 2018 were reviewed by our independent auditor, PricewaterhouseCoopers, Hong Kong Certified Public Accountants.
 Subsequently, the 2015 and 2016 financial information, as contained therein, were restated to reflect the change in accounting policy with effect from January 1, 2017 when we changed our valuation model of investment property from cost model to fair value model, as the Directors of the Company considered that the change provides a reliable and more relevant information to users of the financial statements than the cost model.